North Dakota oil producers complying with new treatment rules

 Flaring reduction, by contrast, requires an expansion of the state’s natural gas pipeline system and construction of more processing plants, a timely and costly exercise.

-The DMR has, so far this year, limited output due to flaring issues at wells owned by Whiting, Abraxas Petroleum Corp, Enerplus Corp and others.
+The DMR has, so far this year, limited output due to flaring issues at wells owned by Whiting, Abraxas Petroleum Corp , Enerplus Corp and others.
+(Reporting by Ernest Scheyder; Editing by Chizu Nomiyama)